 Key results and discussion

 In 2016, the yield of and disease development in onion crops produced from seedlings of six different cultivars were studied.
 Cultivars Hybing, Hybound, Hylander and Hytech represented yellow onion and Red Baron and Retano red onions.
 The average yield was quite low for all of the varieties.
 Hytech produced the highest marketable yield (dried and graded), 3.018 kg/m2, and the second best was Hybing, 2.690 kg/m2.
 The lowest yields were obtained from the red cultivars Red Baron and Retano, 2.234 and 1.847 kg/m2, respectively.
-During the growth season and at the harvest the proportion of diseased onions was very low, from 0 to 0.7%, in all cultivars.
+During the growing season and at harvest the proportion of diseased onions was very low, from 0 to 0.7%, in all cultivars.
 The disease incidence slightly increased during the drying process, but remained within 0.5 to 1.1% range.
 Fusarium oxysporum and F. proliferatum were only detected in low frequencies in cultivars Hylander, Hytech and Red Baron.

 The dried onions were stored at room temperature (18 °C) for three months.
 Considering the high storage temperature, the storage durability was excellent for all the cultivars: in the end the proportion of marketable onions was still over 90%.
 Also, despite disease favorable storage conditions, the disease progress was slow.
 The proportion of diseased onions was less than 5% in all cultivars.
 In this study cv.
 Hytech seemed to be more susceptible to Fusarium infections than the other cultivars, while Hybing was most susceptible to grey mold, Botrytis cinerea.